LaitinenHenri/Nuclear-Game/README.md

 **IDEA:**
 All the credit for this idea has to be given to this youtube video about the nuclear reactor in chernobyl: https://www.youtube.com/watch?v=P3oKNE72EzU&list=LL&index=32
 At the time of watching that video I had no idea what I wanted to code next and after seeing that video I had an idea to create an game where you had the same set up as in the video but you could control the rods moving and how fast the water re appears.
-So on this project every visual and idealogigal credit has to go to the creator of that video: Higgsino physics.
+So on this project the basic idea credit has to go to the creator of that video: Higgsino physics.
 But the code is fully created by me.
 This project was the first time ever using Unity and C#, luckily I seemed to catch on quick.

 In this game the player can control the water flow by clicking the arrow button on the screen, this will slow down or increase the time in which the water will cooldown.
-The slower it coolsdown the more likely it is to boild and there for not destroy neutrons.
+The slower it coolsdown the more likely it is to boild and therefore not destroy neutrons.
 Players can also control the controlrods that destroy the neurtrons when colliding with them.
 The player can choose which rods to control by clicking the switches on the bottom of the screen and then lower or raise the rods by using the up and down arrow keys.
 The player can also stop the rods by pressing the left arrow key.